The Case for a Nickel Supercycle

 1. Focus on Class 1 Producers with Battery Supply Chain Contracts

 The highest-conviction nickel investments are companies producing Class 1 nickel with established offtake agreements from major EV battery manufacturers.
-These companies benefit from the Class 1 premium, have revenue visibility through long-term contracts, and are positioned on the right side of IRA and CRMA regulations.
+These companies benefit from the Class 1 premium, have revenue visibility through long-term contracts, and sit on the right side of IRA and CRMA regulations.
 Vale's Canadian operations and BHP's Nickel West (upon restart) are the most direct expressions of this thesis.
-The battery supply chain is where the structural deficit is most acute and where pricing power will be greatest.
+The battery supply chain is where the structural deficit will be most acute and where pricing power will be greatest.

 2. Cashflow and Balance Sheet Strength Over Growth